sayuri-moodliar/Customer_information_management/README.md

 # Customer information management as a competitive tool in the insurance industry

+Theme: STRATEGY IN THE AGE OF DIGITAL DISRUPTION

 Scope of project:
 - Formulate the digital strategy required for a large insurance company to efficiently manage customer information across different platforms and subsidiaries / group companies
 - Identify how to use this efficient management of data to create competitive advantage for the company